-The term Cloud Computing first gained popularity towards the end of the last decade, and covers a variety of services provided by technology companies to consumers and businesses over the web.
-From personal storage to business infrastructure, and even access to remote software packages, the cloud is increasingly changing the way we use computers and personal devices.
+Cloud Computing is a variety of services and infrastructure provided by technology companies to consumers and businesses over the web.
+The term first gained popularity towards the end of the last decade and covers a range of solutions from personal storage to business infrastructure, and even access to remote software packages.
+The cloud is increasingly changing the way we use computers and personal devices.

 In its simplest form, cloud hosting provides users with a virtual hard drive which can be used to store documents, media and other file types in the cloud.
 The popularity of this type of cloud based storage has risen in recent years alongside massive growth in smartphone and tablet usage.